matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/temp-limits.md

 # Current limitations

-## Native ETH transfers

-Support for native ETH transfers by passing `value` field to the transaction is not supported yet.
-As a consequence, `msg.value` is always equal to `0`.

 ## Using libraries in Solidity

 If a Solidity library can be inlined, i.e. it only contains `private` or `internal` methods, then this library can be used without any limitations.